foxwallet/hc.foxwallet.com/docs/02-basic/08-invite.md

 ## 2. Invite your friends to download FoxWallet

 * Click "Share link" or "Share picture" button in "Share" page
-* You can send the FoxWallet official website url `https://foxwallet.com/` too.
+* You can send the FoxWallet official website url `https://foxwallet.com/` as well.

 ## 3. Enter invite code